brianhouse/sound_art/NEXT.md

 using casettes / magnetic tape -- preexisting tapes, or record onto tape? need old hardware

+use the beringer controls to have the "synth" section performative? or some other section?

 ## pieces for presentations

 future: assign particular presentations on pieces cardiff, cage, lucier, etc. might be more productive then letting them pick in terms of covering the "canon"
+(while DM1 is about covering the possibilities, I have a more distinct agenda here to convince them this kind of formalism exists)

 her long black hair